Semantic-Geometric Task Representations for Bimanual Manipulation from Human Demonstrations to Robot Action Planning: Experiments and Results

-We compare two settings: direct evaluation of our models trained on the mixed human dataset, and finetuning these on robot demonstrations (Table \ref{tab:finetuning}).
-We compare both against models trained solely on the robot data.
-During finetuning, we freeze the encoder and update only decoder parameters.
-Models trained exclusively on limited robot data perform poorly, while those trained on human demonstrations achieve higher accuracies and lower RMSE, indicating effective transfer.
-Best performance comes after finetuning, attributed to human-robot motion differences and embodiment mismatch that is not addressed in our work.
-Consequently, real-robot experiments use the finetuned mixed model.
+We evaluate the transfer of our learned task graph-representations to a bimanual robot within an online action planning framework and using a library of ProMPs~\cite{paraschos2013probabilistic} (see Section \ref{sec:planning}).
+For real-robot experiments, we select the \textit{cooking} task from KIT(Bimacs), and the \textit{clear up} task from Ours(Bimacs) dataset, as the object variability enables assessing the benefits of structured representations.

-For real-robot evaluation, the model is used only for online action selection.
-Predicted action-object pairs trigger predefined primitives only when no action is currently executing; predictions are dropped otherwise.
-Actions that cannot be safely executed in the current state are filtered out by a precondition checker.
-Left- and right-hand actions are queried independently.
-We ran 10 trials with varied object placements.
-Task success requires completing the full bimanual action sequence without primitive failures.
+We compare the direct evaluation of our models (MPNN) trained on the mixed human dataset (or in the \textit{clear up} task, only on Ours(Bimacs)), and finetuning on robot demos (Table \ref{tab:finetuning}).
+For the \textit{cooking} task, the 10 robot demos were collected (4 train/ 2 val/ 4 test) by executing ProMPs in a predefined sequence.
+For the \textit{clear up} task, 15 robot demos (8/3/4) were used with different object combinations.
+We compare against models trained only on the robot data.
+For finetuning, we update only decoder parameters.
+Models trained on limited robot data perform poorly for both tasks, while those pretrained on human demos achieve higher accuracies and lower RMSE, indicating an effective transfer.
+Best performance comes after finetuning, attributed to human-robot motion differences and embodiment mismatch.
+For the \textit{clear up} task, we observe significantly higher object accuracy using the human models compared to robot-only training, and even more for finetuned models.
+This shows the benefit of the object variations seen during human pretraining.
+Hence, real-robot experiments use the finetuned model.

-Using the learned task representations on the robot results in a 90\% success rate.
-The one failure stems from a single missed left-hand action in the predicted sequence.
-We also measure the action accuracies of the predicted sequences compared to the human ground truth, resulting in 99\% for the left and 100\% for the right hand.
-The precondition checker rarely intervenes, blocking actions in only four trials where the model skips fast actions like \textit{place} or confuses objects between hands.
-This results in an intervention rate of 13.51\% for the left and 9.92\% for the right hand.
+\textbf{Online Action Planning:} We evaluate the real-world performance of the models by integrating them into the online action planning framework introduced in Section \ref{sec:planning} with $k=4$.
+As an additional baseline for real-robot evaluation, we compare against the VLM Florence-2-Base~\cite{xiao2024florence} (0.23B parameters) finetuned on the same set of robot demonstrations.
+The model receives the current RGB image, action-object history, task description, object list, and current object positions as input, and predicts the next action, objects, and next object positions.